JetBrains/intellij-sdk-docs/topics/basics/getting_started/plugin_compatibility.md

 [](plugin_dependencies.md) describes the syntax for declaring plugin dependencies and optional plugin dependencies.
 This document describes the IntelliJ Platform modules' functionality to aid in determining the dependencies of a plugin.

-The way dependency declarations are handled by the Intellij Platform is determined by the contents of the <path>[plugin.xml](plugin_configuration_file.md)</path> file:
+The way dependency declarations are handled by the IntelliJ Platform is determined by the contents of the <path>[plugin.xml](plugin_configuration_file.md)</path> file:
 * If a plugin does not declare any dependencies in its <path>plugin.xml</path> file, or if it declares dependencies only on other plugins but not modules, it's assumed to be a legacy plugin and is loaded only in IntelliJ IDEA.
   This configuration of the dependency declaration is deprecated; do not use it for new plugin projects.
 * If a plugin declares at least _one_ module dependency in its <path>plugin.xml</path> file, the plugin is loaded if an IntelliJ Platform-based product contains _all the modules and plugins_ on which the plugin has declared a dependency.